Parigoritis – Kyprovasa – Profitis Ilias – Parigoritis

 You are now walking away from habitation and into quiet forest areas and hills.
 The walk really starts to feel beautifully remote at this point.

 After 3 hours you will reach a fork in the road where there are a few pine trees.
-The E4 sign was missing last time we did this walk.
+The E4 sign has been missing here for the few years!
 You need to take the right hand track (in the picture below) which climbs for five metres to a hump then drops back down.
-From the top of the hump you can catch a glimpse of Profitis Ilias monastery up ahead of you in the distance.
+From the top of the hump you can catch a glimpse of Profitis Ilias monastery up ahead of you through the trees in the distance.

-The next E4 sign is some 12 minutes later at another junction where you take the right hand track (as below).
+The next E4 sign is some 12 minutes later at another junction where you take the right hand track, initially downhill (as below).

 You are walking through beautiful and deserted open pine forest and scrub-land.
 Expect to see plenty of birds around here including masked shrikes and black headed buntings in the spring.
 We even disturbed a nightjar here from its daytime resting place.

-Continue to climb on the main track and ignore any side tracks.
+Continue to follow the main track, gradually climbing back uphill, and ignore any side tracks.
 At about 3 hours 20 minutes you will get a clearer view of Profitis Ilias monastery to your right.

-At 3 hours 30 minutes you will reach a T junction where you follow the E4 sign to the right…
+At 3 hours 30 minutes you will climb steeply up to a T-junction where you follow the E4 signs to the right…

 …and, after around 3 hours 45 minutes walking, reach the monastery of Profitis Ilias (Altitude 683 metres).
-Note that the E4 path heads to the left and up the hill just before the monastery gates – this will be your onward path after you have explored Profitis Ilias.
+[GPS: 34.56031N, 33.14794E] Note that the E4 path heads to the left and up the hill just before the monastery gates – this will be your onward path after you have explored Profitis Ilias.

 This is a beautiful place with plenty of shady spots for a picnic.
-There are toilets, a picnic area with tables and barbecues.
-Also drinking water (sometimes!) from the tap to your left just before you enter through the main gates.
+There are toilets, drinking water nearby, a picnic area with tables and barbecues.
 There appear to be some facilities for overnight stays.
 A kitchen and some bedrooms were locked, but there was an open bedroom with a few battered bunk beds and also a bathroom (very dirty).
 If you were really stuck you could shelter here overnight, but we wouldn’t recommend it as a place for a comfortable night’s sleep.

 After you have explored the monastery, eaten lunch and refilled your water bottles, return to the E4 path that you passed earlier.
 Climb up the path as it winds behind the monastery and uphill.